Everything You Need to Know About Meibomian Gland Dysfunction

 What are the Solutions for Meibomian Gland Dysfunction?

 Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton usually suggests applying warm compresses over your eyelids as a first course of action.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
 Warm compresses can provide temporary relief.

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
 Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.